sailorjacob/solarpunkartcontest/README.md

-# 🌱 SolarPunk City - Life on Mars
+# 🌱 Sojourn - Life on Kepler-442b

-An immersive, award-worthy art project showcasing AI-generated visions of a sustainable future on a terraformed Mars.
+An immersive, award-worthy art project showcasing AI-generated visions of a sustainable future on a terraformed exoplanet in the Kepler-442 system.
 This interactive web experience combines stunning visuals, collaborative art creation, and atmospheric audio to imagine humanity's next chapter among the stars.

 ![SolarPunk City Banner](public/banner.jpg)

 ## ✨ Features

 ### 🎨 **Vision Gallery**
-- Curated collection of AI-generated Martian solarpunk landscapes
+- Curated collection of AI-generated Kepler-442b solarpunk landscapes
 - Detailed view with Midjourney prompts
 - Filterable by categories (architecture, nature, technology, community)
 - Lightbox modal with download options